العربية

 Israel has conducted airstrikes near the Syrian presidential palace and deployed troops to southern Syria.

-Citing the protection of the Druze population as a primary motive.
+Citing the protection of the Druze population as a primary motive

 3. Delayed Democratic Processes